 Americans celebrate the Fourth of July with fireworks and huge parties.
 Norwegians happily dance around in the street when Syttende Mai comes round.
-But to Swedes, this Saturday's National Day is likely to quietly pass largely unnoticed.
+But to Swedes, this Monday’s National Day is likely to quietly pass largely unnoticed.

 Expats are often stunned at why Swedes are so blasé about their National Day, so we’ve pulled together five key reasons behind the apparent lack of interest.